“I don’t like being a mom right now!”

 “Not far away…just to the next aisle.
 And as I walked away with my cart, I was given some icy, judgmental glares from a couple of shoppers.”

 Adding, “I’m sure they thought I was a terrible mom!“

 At this point, shock may have set in.

+It became awkwardly quiet as eyes darted around the mom-filled room.
 I wasn’t completely sure if it was what I had said or what I had done that stunned them more.
-Because now, the mom-filled room was awkwardly quiet.

-Leaving me to wonder what was worse…thinking I had failed as a mom, knowing I had been judged by other shoppers for walking away from my child or confessing to the mom group how I really felt about being a mom.
+Leaving me to wonder what was worse…thinking I had failed as a mom, knowing I’d been silently shopper-shamed for walking away from my child or confessing to the mom group how I truly felt about being a mom.

-I guess it didn’t really matter because at this point, no matter which way I flipped it in my mind, it was all adding up to an incredibly embarrassing, publicly professed, epic mom-fail admission.
+Well, it didn’t really matter.
+Because as I flipped it around in my mind, it was all adding up to an incredibly embarrassing, epic mom-fail admission.